 The idea for this website and blog came to life in August on the DLR to Bank.
 On my way to my internship, I met a friend of my brother’s who worked in the same building I would be working in.
 We talked about career goals and aspirations.
-I told him how I wanted to specialise in modern slavery and human trafficking once I qualify as a barrister.
+I told him how I wanted to specialise in Business and Human rights (modern slavery/human trafficking) once I qualify as a barrister.
 We also spoke about the opportunities that are out there and how it can be hard sometimes to secure the opportunities you want.
 Having applied to lots of jobs since my graduation in July and emailing various people to gain experience from them but hearing nothing back, I couldn’t agree with this more.

 This will be a space where you can find all things related to modern slavery – general information, articles on current issues, updates on the law, poetry, and in the future, films.
 I realised that not enough people know about the scale of modern slavery and all its forms, from human trafficking to forced labour to sexual exploitation and organ trafficking among others.
 I would be doing an injustice to all those held in slavery if I didn’t use my voice and the tools I have to publicise this crime and help to bring change.